OpenLiberty/sample-langchain4j/rag/README.md

 - [Java 21](https://developer.ibm.com/languages/java/semeru-runtimes/downloads)
 - Either one of the following model providers: - Github - Sign up and sign in to https://github.com. - Go to your [Settings](https://github.com/settings/profile)/[Developer Settings](https://github.com/settings/developers)/[Persional access tokens](https://github.com/settings/personal-access-tokens). - Generate a new token - Ollama - Download and install [Ollama](https://ollama.com/download) - see the [README.md](https://github.com/ollama/ollama/blob/main/README.md#ollama) - Pull the following model - `ollama pull llama3.2` - Mistral AI - Sign up and log in to https://console.mistral.ai/home. - Go to [Your API keys](https://console.mistral.ai/api-keys). - Create a new key. - Hugging Face - Sign up and log in to https://huggingface.co. - Go to [Access Tokens](https://huggingface.co/settings/tokens). - Create a new access token with `read` role.

-## Additional prerequisites

-You will use Docker to run an instance of MongoDB for a fast installation and setup.
+- You will use Docker to run an instance of MongoDB for a fast installation and setup.
 Install Docker by following the instructions in the official [Docker documentation](https://docs.docker.com/engine/installation), and start your Docker environment.

 ## Setting up MongoDB